xdmnl/api-documentation/source/includes/plugin/_controlling_front.md

 * `body` (optional) is the content of your message.
 If you have any, a signature will be appended.
 * `subject` (optional) will be used as subject for emails.
 If omitted, it will reply with the previous subject prefixed by "Re : ".
 * `tags` (optional) will be used to tag the conversation.
 Can be a list of tag aliases or a list of objects with an alias property.
 If omitted, no tags will be applied.
 Tags can be retrieved from fetchAllowedTags.
+* `attachment_uids` (optional) is an array of attachment UIDs to attach to the new draft.
+UIDs can be found in the messages of the current selected conversation (UIDs not found in the conversation will be ignored).

 The `replyAll` parameter will transform a simple reply in a reply all if set to true.